MoHossShamsi/DVLD-Project/README.md

-# DVLD – Driver’s License Management System
+# DVLD – Driver’s and Vehicles License Departement Management System

 A desktop application built using C# WinForms that manages driver's license-related operations such as applications, exams, renewals, and more.
 The system is developed with a 3-tier architecture to ensure clean separation of concerns and easy maintainability.